shariqueakram/JF_Hackathon/README.md

 ## Overview

-Created for the Jellyfish Hackathon 2024 by Sharique, BK, Samad and Savannah We took inspiration for the game from [Flappy Bird](https://flappybird.io/)
+Created for the Jellyfish Hackathon 2024 by Sharique, BK, Samad and Savannah We took inspiration for the game from [Flappy Bird](https://flappybird.io/) and Google Chrome's Dinosaur game

 Use-case was to keep customers in-app but if they run into barbs and more importantly, buy the Engineering Team some time 😅